irinaBerendeeva87/JavaApiTests/README.md

 🔖 View Report in two ways:

-1. You can view the latest Allure report in the branch gh-pages at JavaApiTests/4/data/test-cases
+1. You can view [here](https://github.com/irinaBerendeeva87/JavaApiTests/tree/gh-pages/5/data/test-cases) the latest Allure report in the branch gh-pages

 2. By following the link provided at GitHub page: